I Didn’t Receive A Single Enquiry From Tepilo

 I submitted a few searches and discovered they don’t have many properties available for rent on there.
 With such little choice, I can’t imagine many users would stick around.

-Secondly, I don’t think the website gets much traffic.
-Actually, based on a few test results from traffic monitoring websites, I suspect my blog gets more traffic than Tepilo.
-Yes, a shitty little blog by an extremely sexy landlord getting more traffic than a highly marketed property portal – seems twisted and wrong, doesn’t it?
-Nice on my ego, however.
+Secondly, I don’t think the website generates much traffic.
+Actually, based on a few test results from traffic monitoring websites, I suspect my pitiful blog gets more traffic than the highly marketed Tepilo website.
+Almost seems twisted and wrong, doesn’t it?

 What’s the name “Teplio” about?

 I’ve never understood why the name “Tepilo” was chosen.
 I remember reading somewhere that Sarah Beeny named the site Tepilo because her dad used to tell her about a place called Tepilo as a child.
-That’s a cute story, it really is, but it’s a poor choice for a property website that’s trying to gain mass traffic.
+That’s a cute story, it really is, but it’s a complete dogshit name for a property website that’s trying to gain mass traffic.

-I have a huge gripe with the name Tepilo.
-It makes no branding sense to me because it’s difficult to remember/spell.
-If someone said, “yeah, check out the website Tepilo if you want to sell your house”, the average person would probably say, “What? torpedo? tortilla? tornado?
-Quit chewing on a nutsack and spell it for me”
+The name makes no branding sense because it’s ridiculously difficult to remember/spell.
+If someone said, “yeah, check out the website Tepilo if you want to sell your house”, the average person would probably look bewildered and say, “What? torpedo? tortilla? tornado?
+What the hell are you saying?”

-Even after spelling out T-E-P-I-L-O, the word would probably be forgotten shortly after because it doesn’t even sound English.
-I still find myself Google’ing, “Sarah Beeny Tep” to find the site because I find it hard to remember “Tepilo”.
+Even after spelling it out, T-E-P-I-L-O, I can’t imagine it would be remembered for longer than a few seconds (if that).
+I still find myself Google’ing, “Sarah Beeny Tep” to find the site because I find that easier.
 Fortunately, trusty Google does the hard work for me and pulls up the correct site.

 Websites like “Rightmove” and “Gumtree” are easy to remember because they’re a combination of two every day words that EVERYONE uses – “RIGHT” and “MOVE”.
 Anyways, the branding decision for Teplilo always urked me.
 In my opinion, the name Tepilo is their Achilles heal.
-If not, it’s at least a sweaty boil on the forehead, acting as a repellent.
+If not, it’s at least a sweaty boil on the forehead repelling the crap out of people.

-I wasn’t really a fan of the design.
-Seems overcomplicated and too “quirky” – there are too many buttons and sliding windows everywhere.
+I wasn’t really a fan of the design; it seems over-complicated and too “quirky” – there are too many buttons and sliding windows everywhere.

 Adding a property was tedious, there were just way too many boxes and options to fill in.
 As a landlord, I just want to get my property listed quickly and easily.
 No fuss, no drama.

-Finally, users have to register to send an enquiry.
+Lastly, prospective tenants have to register before they can send an enquiry.
 Urgh.
 That’s disgusting!
 Talk about killing enquiries with a sledge hammer.

 Anyways, I won’t dwell on it too much, so I’m going to promptly wrap this shizzle up and get on with my day.